KacperST/KacperST/README.md

 # Who am I?

 I'm just a 21-year old student who started programming 2 years ago.
 By the end of July I will have finished my 2nd year at Computer Science and Intelligent Systems on AGH University of Computer in Cracow.
-I`ve always been math-enjoyer and solving puzzles always have been my cup  of tea.
+I've always been math-enjoyer and solving puzzles always have been my cup  of tea.
 From the young age I used to participate in many math competitions and take high place in mostly of them ( For example laureate in Diamond Index of AGH or Math Curatorial Competition.
-Now I`m on my way to transfer my math sklls to programming skills.
+Now I'm on my way to transfer my math sklls to programming skills.

 # Which languages Am I interested in?
 * Java - Spring,Spring boot, Hibernate, Junit